 By Chris Cillizza,

-Rick Perry, for using your cowboy boots to step all over your campaign’s preferred message, you had the worst week in Washington.
+Rick Perry, for becoming a punch line rather than a presidential candidate, you had the worst week in Washington.
 Congrats, or something.

 Have a candidate for the Worst Week in Washington?
 E-mail Chris Cillizza at email@example.com .